-To stop the system's automatic adjustment, do any of these actions:
+Any of these actions will stop the system's automatic seat adjustment:

-- Press any button on the driver's door: MEMO, memory button 1 or 2. - Push any of the adjustment switches for the seat. - Shift out of Park (A/T), or into reverse (M/T).
+- Pressing either memory button or the MEMO button on the driver's door. - Pressing any of the seat adjustment switches. - Shifting out of Park (A/T), or into reverse (M/T).

 If desired, you can use the adjustment switches to change the seat position after it is in its memorized position.
 If you change the memorized position, the indicator in the memory button will go out.
 To keep this seat position for later use, you must store it in the driver's seat position memory.
+Mirrors

 Keep the inside and outside mirrors clean and adjusted for best visibility.
 Be sure to adjust the mirrors before you start driving.
 The inside mirror can automatically darken to reduce glare.
-To turn on this feature, press the AUTO button on the bottom of the mirror.
-The indicator comes on as a reminder.
+To turn on this feature, press the button on the bottom of the mirror.
+The AUTO indicator comes on as a reminder.
 When it is on, the mirror darkens when it senses the headlights of a vehicle behind you, then returns to normal visibility when the lights are gone.
-Press the OFF button to turn off this feature.
+Press the button again to turn off this feature.